getguesstimate/guesstimate-app/README.md

 `yarn dev`

 There are often errors with specific things, but it depends on what is already installed on the computer.
 Later we could put it in a docker container or something.

-## Performance Testing \& Optimization

-When running in development mode (`yarn dev`), Guesstimate records performance statistics about a subset of its react renders, actions, and selectors.
-These statistics are recorded and accessible through a Javascript object embedded in the window, called `recorder`, with the following API:

-- `recorder.nestedTimeline` prints a heirarchical view of all events the recorder has tracked so far, appropriately nested.
-For example, if the recorder tracks renders on component `A` and component `B`, with `B` a child of `A`, the nested timeline view will show information about the rendering of `B` nested within the entry for the rendering of `A`.
-- `recorder.timeline` prints a timeseries of all events the recorder has tracked so far.
-- `recorder.renderTimings` is an object that stores how long each component has taken to render (inclusive).
-- `recorder.selectorTimings` is an object that stores how long each selector has taken to run (inclusive).
-- `recorder.actionCounts` is an object that stores how many times each action type has been dispatched.
-- `recorder.renderCounts` is an object that stores how many times each tracked component has been rendered.
-- `recorder.selectorCounts` is an object that stores how many times each tracked selector was run.

-To track additional components or selectors, simply add the appropriate recorder methods into the lifecycle.
-In particular, for a component, insert the following:

-- `window.recorder.recordMountEvent(this)` within `componentWillMount`
-- `window.recorder.recordUnmountEvent(this)` within `componentWillUnmount`
-- `window.recorder.recordRenderStartEvent(this)` within `componentWillUpdate`
-- `window.recorder.recordRenderStopEvent(this)` within `componentDidUpdate`

-Within a selector, insert the following:

-- `window.recorder.recordSelectorStart([NAME])` at the start of the selector's execution (or the start of the first selector within the selector chain).
-- `window.recorder.recordSelectorStop([NAME], [DATA])` just before the selector returns, with data being any data you'd like to track in the timeline with that selector event (the return value is typical).